LLNL/radiuss-ci/docs/sphinx/spack-ci.rst

    <details>
    <summary><a>More about this issue.</a></summary>
    <br>
    Spack pipeline feature was designed to work with jobs in containers, isolated from one another.
 We are breaking this assumption by using a unique Spack instance on the shared file system.
    <br>
    <br>
    Each build jobs will attempt to register a GPG key concurrently, but using the same Spack instance.
-This will cause a race condition and only one job will succeed.
+One of the job will create a lock that will cause all the others to fail.

 .. raw:: html